arnoldjames98/arnoldjames98.github.io/assignment1.md

 A list of different keywords that we used when performing the literature review are included below.
 Many of these keywords were paired with the word “robot” or “autonomous” to narrow down our searches to robotics-oriented research, and a number of different combinations of the following keywords were used.

-Note: Some of these searches are specific to the old research question focused on designing a seed spreading robot.
+**Note**: Some of these searches are specific to the old research question focused on designing a seed spreading robot.
 However, most of these searches are still relevant to our updated research question.
 One additional one specific to the design of the legs is "klann linkage."
+Note that keywords 12-14 were added after the research question was updated.